decentralized-identity/sidetree/README.md

 ## Getting started

 Our reference implementation of the blockchain service is based on bitcored.
-Here is the list of instructions to deploy Sidetree's blockchain service on your node.
+Here is the list of instructions to deploy Sidetree's extension code along with the bitcored service:

 - Install a Bitcored full node using instructions at [this link](https://github.com/bitpay/bitcore#bitcore).
 We reproduce their instructions below since we run bitcored with node v9 rather than v4: